-FS3D is now used by some of our collaborators.
+Our software FindSources3D (FS3D, see Sections 3.4.3, 4.2) dedicated to pointwise source estimation in EEG-MEG is now used by some of our collaborators.
 Together with M. Darbas (LAGA, Univ.
 Sorbonne Paris Nord) and P.-H. Tournier (labo.
-JLL, Sorbonne Univ), we recently began to handle the EEG inverse problem with a variable conductivity in the intermediate skull layer, in order to model hard / spongy bones, especially for neonates.
-Coupled with FS3D, the related transmission step is performed using a mixed variational regularization and finite elements (FreeFem++) on tetrahedral meshes, and furnishes very promising results [30].
+JLL, Sorbonne Univ), we considered the EEG inverse problem with a variable conductivity in the intermediate skull layer, in order to model hard / spongy bones, especially for neonates.
+Coupled with FS3D, the related transmission step is performed using a mixed variational regularization and finite elements (FreeFem++) on tetrahedral meshes, and furnishes very promising results [14].